 Ideally, you should grind your own beans for the VacOne with a burr grinder on a fine setting for cold brew, or a medium-fine setting for hot.
 Knowing that tons of coffee drinkers don’t grind their own beans, we tested it out with a finely pre-ground espresso blend.
 The main cons are that the VacOne requires a lot of grounds for every cup, and you can only make one batch at a time.
 You’ll need four scoops (about 25 grams) to make hot coffee and five scoops (about 32 grams) for cold brew.
 Cold brew always requires more grounds than hot for the same amount of java, but we definitely used more than we would with a drip machine for both.

 The VacOne also doesn’t heat water autonomously, but you can easily heat a kettle or mug on the stove or in the microwave while you scoop the coffee.
-For hot coffee, the water should be about 200°F…but we totally see how using a kitchen thermometer early in the morning can be a tall order.
+For hot coffee, the water should be about 200 degrees Fahrenheit…but we totally see how using a kitchen thermometer early in the morning can be a tall order.
 Luckily, cold brew only requires room temperature water.

 We love how compact and portable the VacOne is: As long as it’s charged, you can make a cup of cold brew lickity-split just about anywhere.
 It’s also a total cinch to clean, since all the parts are waterproof (you don’t even need to remove the filter to wash it).
-The VacOne comes with a 16-month warranty and includes the brewer, glass carafe, mesh filter, a USB charging cable (two hours of charging should last you more than 100 cups of joe), measuring spoon, stirring stick and silicone coaster.
+The VacOne comes with a 16-month warranty and includes the brewer, glass carafe, mesh filter, a USB charging cable (two hours of charging should last you more than 100 cups of joe), a measuring spoon, stirring stick and silicone coaster.
 Replacement filters and carafes are available online, too.
-The VacOne may seem expensive at first, but we figure we’d spend the same on about 12 to 17 cold brew coffees from a café in about two weeks (yeah, we might have a bit of a java problem).
+Plus, we figure we’d spend the same on about 12 to 17 cold brew coffees from a café in about two weeks (yeah, we might have a bit of a java problem).
 If you drink it on the reg like us, the VacOne is well worth the investment.

 The PureWow100 is a scale our editors use to vet new products and services, so you know what’s worth the spend—and what’s total hype.
 Learn more about our process here.